artganify/RebusExtensions/readme.md

     new Configure().WithAutofacActivator(container));

-*Please note* that simply provide an adapter for resolving message handlers.
+*Please note* that this simply hooks up an adapter for resolving message handlers.
 They do not register the Rebus bus within Autofac!

-For more examples, check out the example project [insert link here]!
+For more examples, check out the [example project](https://github.com/artganify/RebusExtensions/tree/master/src/Rebus.Extensions.Autofac.Example)!